Dyna2015/Dyna2015/README.md

 - 👋 Hi, I’m @Dyna2015, a graduate student.
 - 👀 I’m interested in Programming.
 And I will note down some learning process in the Git.
-- 🌱 July 8th, 2021 I start learning C Language.
+- 🌱 Jul.8th, 2021 I start learning C Language.
+I hope I can hold on.

 <!---